zakaryjs/CA-T2A2-Webserver_API/README.md

 ### R1: Identification of the problem you are trying to solve by building this particular app.

+The problem that I am trying to solve with this app is an organisational problem.
+For most types of media, whether that be music, film or books - there is a digital format available.
+Whether it be for convenience purposes, or space purposes, or solely due to preference, digital formats are now more popular than physical.
+These items are then downloaded, and then automatically organised onto your device.
+Physical media doesn't get this luxury.
+It is instead up to the owner to organise their items as they would please.
+This API takes books and movies and organises them according to their respective genres, formats and either run time/page count.

 ### R2: Why is it a problem that needs solving?

 ### R3: Why have you chosen this database system.
 What are the drawbacks compared to others?